IHT business relief: Why trusts are important

 Get in touch

-Owning a business and wanting to pass this on to family is often the primary driver for creating a trust as it can be used to help protect and enhance your family’s future finances while maintaining control of assets and allowing future flexibility.
-It is also common to settle shares in a business into a trust before the business is sold while tax charges on entry can be managed.
+Owning a business and wanting to pass it on to family is often the primary driver for creating a trust, as it can be used to help protect and enhance your family’s future finances.
+The key benefits include:

-From April 2026, the first £1m of combined agricultural and business property will continue to receive 100% relief, with 50% relief on amounts over £1m.
-The £1m allowance will not apply to shares traded on but not listed on the markets of a recognised stock exchange - such as AIM shares - which will qualify for only 50% relief.
+From April 2026, the first £2.5m of combined agricultural and business property will continue to receive 100% relief, with 50% relief on amounts over £2.5m.
+The £2.5m allowance will not apply to shares traded on but not listed on the markets of a recognised stock exchange, such as AIM shares, which will qualify for only 50% relief.
 For more information, read IHT Business Relief - How it works article.

 Your Options

-Every seven years during their lifetime, business owners will be able to gift business relief qualifying, unquoted shares up to a value of £1m to a trust, or directly to family members, without triggering a lifetime IHT charge.
-The trust may be subject to a ten-year anniversary charge and exit charges, to the extent the value is above the trust’s available Nil Rate Band (NRB) and is not covered by agricultural property relief or business relief, but payment of the tax could be spread by annual instalments over ten years.
+Every seven years during their lifetime, business owners are able to gift business relief qualifying unquoted shares, up to a value of £2.5m, to a trust, or directly to family members, without triggering a lifetime IHT charge.
+The trust may be subject to a ten-year anniversary charge and exit charges, to the extent the value is above the trust’s available Nil Rate Band (NRB) and is not covered by AR or BR, but payment of the tax could be spread by annual instalments over ten years.

 Action